Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 Applicants are required to respond to the following selection criteria:

 1. Demonstrated understanding of, and commitment to, North American markets and networks.
 Demonstrated suitability of your represented books and authors to the North American market.
-Applications must include an indicative range of the authors and titles you wish to introduce to the North American market.
+Applications must include an indicative range of the authors (minimum of six) and adult titles you wish to introduce to the North American market.

 2. Professional experience relevant to the aims of the delegation addressing the timeliness of this opportunity.
 Demonstrated ability to plan and deliver on any international outcomes that may arise.